dagimAB/apple-home-page-react-functional-component-with-api/README.md

 Apple Home Page (React Functional Component)
-A faithful recreation of Apple's home page built with React functional components — focused on layout, responsiveness, and modern CSS.
+A faithful recreation of Apple's home page built with React functional components using api key for fetching youtube video — focused on layout, responsiveness, and modern CSS.
 This project is an educational reimplementation and is not affiliated with or endorsed by Apple Inc.

 Features